So, you want to learn how to start a content writing business?

 But you’ll need to do it to grow.
 Getting in the way by trying to continue to do everything yourself will only hamstring the rest of your efforts.

 To fix this: Make your processes extra well-thought-out to give you the peace of mind that everyone is doing things correctly.
 Then, hire the right people.
+Here’s a good video from my archives on what I learned from hitting $180k in one month in my agency.

 6. Not Firing People When They Need to Go